 Gray zone ≿ High intensity conflict ≿ Ordinary competition

 The first describes gray zone conflict motivated by deterrence.
 Military retaliation or other related consequences (sanctions, etc.) resulting from the overt use of force are deemed sufficiently costly that the initiator refrains from pursuing it.
 The second reflects gray zone conflict motivated by efficiency.
 The attacker is willing to go to war to achieve its objective, but gray zone conflict is an easier way to achieve them at lower cost.
+Conventional wisdom has focused on the latter – efficiency – rather than differentiating these two contrasting logics.
 The key difference is how the attacker is likely to respond if operating in the gray zone becomes more difficult as a result of increasing coercive pressure from the target or others.
 The first type of actor should back down, preferring peace to war, while the second will escalate in response, preferring war to peace.

 Gray Zone Conflict as a Product of Deterrence